Remembering

 Those stories give you some idea of where Debbie came from and the origin of her adventurous, creative, enthusiastic, never say die spirit.
 A magna cum laude philosophy major, a Wall Street financial wizard, solo backpacker in Asia and Africa, apple farmer, wife and mother; no one does it all, but Debbie came closer than anyone I know.
 Her last gift was to again pull the Yale group together in sorrowful celebration of this magical person we had the privilege to call a friend.

-Timothy Madden remembers Debbie:
+_______________________________________Timothy Madden remembers Debbie:

 I knew Debbie through our dearest mutual friend, Liz Pike from our days at Chase.